dougie181/mcrm-frontend/README.md

 ```
 We are done!

-Note: The backend application is required for the frontend to function properly.
+> **Note**: The backend application is required for the frontend to function properly.

 ## Application folder structure